 Current professional activities

-I recently retired from my position as a Distinguished Engineer in the Emerging Technologies department of IBM's software group, and I now hold the honorary title of IBM Distinguished Engineer Emeritus.
-My most recent project at IBM focused on developing and promoting the success of Web-based client technologies for traditional desktop platforms as well as for mobile phones and other smaller devices.
-Much of my work over the past ten years has been as one of IBM's representatives to the World Wide Web Consortium (W3C).
+I rejoined IBM in 1995, when Lotus Development Corp. was purchased by IBM.
+During this period, I was one of IBM's lead representatives to the World Wide Web Consortium (W3C), and I played key roles in the development of some of the most important Web, XML, and Web Services specifications.
 I am a co-author of the SOAP 1.1 specification, and a co-editor of the SOAP 1.2 W3C Recommendation.
 I was for approximately ten years, starting with its formation in 1999, a member of the W3C XML Schema Working group; I made significant contributions to the design of the XML Schema Definition Language (XSD) and was a co-editor of the original XML Schema Definition Language Recommendation.
 Prior to my work on XML and SOAP I made significant contributions to the design of Java Beans.
-If you're interested in learning more about my professional life at IBM, there's a short biography posted on their site.

 In 2004, I was named by W3C Director Tim Berners-Lee to one of three appointeed positions on the W3C's Technical Architecture Group (TAG).
-The TAG, which includes 5 elected particants as well as Tim himself, is the senior technical body responsible for the architecture of the World Wide Web.
-In early 2009, Tim asked me to serve as chair of the TAG, and I was in 2010 reappointed to serve as chair through January 2012.
+The TAG, which includes 5 elected participants as well as Tim himself, is the senior technical body responsible for the architecture of the World Wide Web.
+The TAG documents for the Web community the core principles of the Web's architecture, and helps to identify and resolve technical issues relating to the Web's design and deployment.
+I have written or edited several TAG "findings", and made a number of public presentations (Web-related papers and slides are linked from my publications list).
+In early 2009, Tim asked me to serve as chair of the TAG, and I was recently reappointed to serve through January 2014.

 From 1985-1987 I represented IBM Research on campus at MIT Project Athena.
 In addition to consulting on the design of various Athena systems, I built early prototypes of collaborative software systems based on distributed access to shared relational databases.
 Among the applications built using this system was the very popular Whatsup¿ calendar, one of the first open, shared bulletin board applications.
 The system was also used for several courseware offerings.